DE EN PT

 Clear milestones.

-Investor receives 5% equity in the Kiri Verde vehicle
+Investor receives early equity in the planned Kiri Verde vehicle

 Phase 2 · Scaling